-- [] Brackets indicate that the course will not be offered in 1958-59. - An asterisk indicates that the course will not be offered in 1959-60.

-† A dagger indicates that the course will probably be offered in 1959-60.
+- Brackets indicate that the course will not be offered in 1959-60. - An asterisk indicates that the course will probably not be offered in 1960-61. - † A dagger indicates that the course will probably be offered in 1960-61.

 Graduation requirements at Colby are stated in terms of courses and half-courses.
-In order to make it plain, however, that certain courses carry more than the usual number of semester hours, wherever that term is the unit requirement, those courses are so designated in the course descriptions.
+In order to make it plain, however, that certain courses carry more than the usual number of semester hours, wherever that term is the unit requirement, these are so designated in the course descriptions.